openstad/openstad-docs/technical/architecture.md

 ### OAuth Server
 The OAuth server is required for authenticating & voting users.
 Oauth server has a role and right system per client.
 One frontend site can have multiple clients per site.
-The auth server currently support 3
+The auth server currently supports the following authentication types: unique code, e-mail with loginlink (not password), anonymous and SMS.

 See the readme for installation.